IABTechLab/uid2docs/docs/sharing/sharing-implementing.md

 1. Review the examples in the Snowflake Integration Guide<!-- , [Usage for UID2 Sharers](../guides/snowflake_integration.md#usage-for-uid2-sharers) section -->, to see what the sharing code might look like.

-2. Integrate the SDK into your code, according to whether your role is sender or receiver. <!-- Use the code examples in the documentation referenced in the Snowflake Integration Guide, [UID2 Sharing Example](../guides/snowflake_integration.md#uid2-sharing-example) -->:
+2. Integrate the SDK into your code, according to whether your role is sender or receiver<!-- .
+Use the code examples in the documentation referenced in the Snowflake Integration Guide, [UID2 Sharing Example](../guides/snowflake_integration.md#uid2-sharing-example) -->:

    - Senders, set up encryption.